Half the time, it’s impossible to find, let alone use – nevertheless, we bring you our walkthrough of Google’s Keyword Planner.

 If you input your service or product offering, site address and product category and click ‘Get Ideas’, you will be taken to the next screen which will give you keyword ideas, search volume, the level of competition you can expect and a suggested PPC bid amount.

-As you will see from the above results, the answers provided are pretty generic – but this is a problem you can resolve by being more specific with the product or service description.
 In addition, you can reorder the results by search volume, competition (and the rest) which can allow you look for more niche terms to target.

 The box below this in the main option list is ‘Get search volume data and trends’, but as the other two options both show this data, we can leave this and use the keywords generated in the first step and use the concatenate function in the third.